 In order to give your retaining wall added reinforcement we install T shaped ‘Tie Backs’ or also know as ‘deadmen’.
 They extend back buried into the sloped area.
 These help hold the whole structure intact.

-There are many different wall anchor systems used, however having considered them at different capacities over the years we have devised a system that incorporates all the different methods into what we describe as our ‘best practice method’.
+There are many different wall anchor systems used.
+Having considered them at different capacities over the years we have devised a system that incorporates all the different methods into what we describe as our ‘best practice method’.
 They really do make the difference between a solid structure and a potential problem.
 Once we have finished your retaining wall it virtually becomes one whole connected structure.
 All connected and anchored, and not going anywhere.

 The first layer of pressure treated wood should be secured with rebar pounded 2 – 3 ft into the dirt.
 This is done every 2 to 3 feet along the board depending on the height of the wall.